tutorial-owner/hello-world/README.md

 she gave no hint of it—indeed, I was almost surprised into murmuring an apology for having disturbed her by coming in.

+At any rate, Miss Baker’s lips fluttered, she nodded at me almost imperceptibly, and then quickly tipped her head back again—the object she was balancing had obviously tottered a little and given her something of a fright.
+Again a sort of apology arose to my lips.
+Almost any exhibition of complete self-sufficiency draws a stunned tribute from me.